Archive for August 22nd, 2006

 “It’s well known that i am a lousy writer, the length of my posts reflects that.
 If this is in relation to my post that’s not what i was asking.”

-PLEASE Brian, PLEASE Shari, PLEASE spare me the bit about how unworthy you are of Lord Bob’s attention.
+PLEASE Sam, PLEASE Shari, PLEASE spare me the bit about how unworthy you are of Lord Bob’s attention.

 A LOT of people have asked me whether Bush was a psychopath.
-Brian, you seem to think this was aimed entirely at YOU.
+You seem to think this was aimed entirely at YOU.

 What an ego!